-At Redlands East Valley there is an up and coming art class taught by a man named Mr. George Bressant.
-The class of Ceramics is only in its second year at REV with Mr. Bressant, yet it is quickly growing into an extremely popular art cp (college prep) class.
-Though the class is fairly new, Mr. Bressant has already completed one major goal in rebuilding and renovating the only gas kiln in the Redlands Unified School District that reaches the highest temperature needed for firing clay.
+At Redlands East Valley there is an up and coming art class taught by a man named George Bressant.
+The class of Ceramics is only in its second year at REV with Bressant, yet it is quickly growing into an extremely popular art college prep (cp) class.
+Though the class is fairly new, Bressant has already completed one major goal in rebuilding and renovating the only gas kiln in the Redlands Unified School District that reaches the highest temperature needed for firing clay.

 The art of ceramics is the molding and shaping of clay into different shapes or items.
 After the clay is molded into the desired form, it is fired in a kiln to harden into a permanent state.
 In the class, students use clay to create various projects throughout the year.